 It is a great relief for those who suffer from nausea, morning sickness, post-operative nausea, travel sickness and vomiting.
 Ginger root has also been used with great success by cancer patients who are suffering from nausea after having chemotherapy.
 It is also known to relieve flatulence and bloating.

-As a digestive aid, it encourages the production of digestion acids, which in turn help with food digestion, metabalisation of fats and the absorption of nutrients so essential to our overall health and wellbeing.
-Ginger root has also been shown to speed up the emptying of the stomach which is obviously a relief for those who suffer from indigestion and similar conditions.
+As a digestive aid, it encourages the production of digestion acids, which in turn help with food digestion, of fats and the absorption of nutrients so essential to our overall health and Ginger root has also been shown to speed up the emptying of the is obviously a relief for those who suffer from indigestion and similar conditions.

 L-Glutamine is one of 20 amino acids and it makes up 30 – 35% of amino acid nitrogen in the blood.
 Amongst its many excellent uses, it is the major amino acid supporter of the digestive system, helping to keep problems such as leaky gut syndrome and other GI tract problems at bay.

 L-Glutamine is highly recommended for people suffering from leaky gut syndrome.
-Leaky gut syndrome is the precursor to many autoimmune diseases so it is vital to nip it in the bud.
+Leaky gut syndrome is the precursor to many autoimmune it is vital to nip it in the bud.
 L-Glutamine is an excellent anti-inflammatory support and is vital for the good health of the intestinal lining.
-It actually coats the cell walls and stops invaders from penetrating them.
+It actually coats the cell walls and from penetrating them.

 L-Glutamine is also effective for those people who battle with food allergies.
 Tests have shown that it also supports good gut flora by killing off the bad bacterial flora.
 This is a must for people suffering from inflammatory bowel disease such as ulcerative colitis and Crohn’s.
 Those who battle with IBS or just diarrhea would find it beneficial taking L-Glutamine regularly.